 Shannon’s solution is not as far out of reach as she thought.
 What many recruiters like her have started doing to fix this problem is switching from phone screening to video interviewing methods.

-Video interviewing is a quick and easy way to conduct this stage of the hiring process, saving the interviewer ample time to spend focused on the content of what the candidate is actually saying.
-Software like VidCruiter’s asynchronous video interviewing allows recruiters to not only write their own questions but decide exactly how much time is allotted for each answer, too.
+One-way interviewing is a quick and easy way to conduct this stage of the hiring process, saving the interviewer ample time to spend focused on the content of what the candidate is actually saying.
+Software like VidCruiter’s video hiring allows recruiters to not only write their own questions but decide exactly how much time is allotted for each answer, too.
 This means the applicant must remain focused and on topic, and Shannon is able to decide which questions are given more or less time, so if she is looking for a longer answer, she is able to get one.

 If Shannon does run into the same problem over video recording where the candidate is still not focused on the question, she has the option to fast forward or even skip the entire video, helping her avoid the awkwardness of interjecting to redirect the conversation.
 If the applicant is not able to provide an answer within the allotted amount of time, they are simply marked as not having answered the question.
 This simplifies Shannon’s work and allows her to focus her time on those who did answer the questions properly.